yingj1n/Othello-w-GUI/README.md

 # Othello-w-GUI
-This is an othello game environment with Graphical User Interface (written in Python)
+This is an othello game with Graphical User Interface (implemented in Python)

 Play this game by first saving both .py files under the same directory, then running othello_gui.py in Python Shell.